 Multimodal AI Predicts Clinical Outcomes of Drug Combinations from Preclinical Data

-Madrigal outperforms single-modality methods and state-of-the-art models in predicting adverse drug interactions.
-We demonstrate Madrigal for identifying transporter-mediated drug interactions, drug combination virtual screening of anti-cancer combinations, and identifying polypharmacy needs for type II diabetes and metabolic dysfunction-associated steatohepatitis (MASH).
-Madrigal ranks resmetirom, the first and only FDA-approved drug for metabolic dysfunction-associated steatohepatitis (MASH), among the safest candidates.
-Madrigal applies to individualized cancer therapies, as demonstrated in primary acute myeloid leukemia samples and patient-derived xenograft models, where it predicts personalized drug combination efficacy based on genomic profiles.
-By integrating Madrigal with a large language model, users can describe clinical outcomes in natural language.
-Madrigal offers a multimodal approach to designing safe combination therapies.
+It outperforms single-modality methods and state-of-the-art models in predicting adverse drug interactions.
+MADRIGAL performs virtual screening of anticancer drug combinations and supports polypharmacy management for type II diabetes and metabolic dysfunction-associated steatohepatitis (MASH).
+It identifies transporter-mediated drug interactions.
+MADRIGAL predicts resmetirom, the first and only FDA-approved drug for MASH, among therapies with the most favorable safety profile.
+It supports personalized cancer therapy by integrating genomic profiles from cancer patients.
+Using primary acute myeloid leukemia samples and patient-derived xenograft models, it predicts the efficacy of personalized drug combinations.
+Integrating MADRIGAL with a large language model allows users to describe clinical outcomes in natural language, improving safety assessment by identifying potential adverse interactions and toxicity risks.
+MADRIGAL provides a multimodal approach for designing combination therapies with improved predictive accuracy and clinical relevance.

 Publication